 After graduating from law school in 2015, Jeff spent two years as a law clerk for United States District Court Judge Eric F. Melgren, where he gained valuable experience and exposure to a variety of complex legal issues.
 Jeff went on to enter private practice, litigating cases in a variety of areas and appearing in courtrooms across the state of Kansas.
 Jeff joined the firm in 2020, returning to his Western Kansas roots.
 Jeff’s practice focuses on civil litigation and municipal law.
 He has represented numerous cities, counties, sheriff’s offices, school boards, and other government entities.
 He is also experienced in matters of commercial and complex litigation.
-Jeff also serves as the City Attorney for the City of Lyons and the City Prosecutor for the City of Great Bend.
 As a litigator, Jeff works to solve problems, limit exposure, and obtain favorable outcomes for clients who find themselves in need of a thoughtful advocate.
-Jeff also serves as the City Attorney for the City of Lyons and the City Prosecutor for the City of Great Bend.

 FOCUS OF PRACTICE: